 Natural stress relief.
 Dose according to the label.

-Temporary neuropathy pain relief.
+Temporary neuropathy pain relief which helps to have more restful sleep.
 Topical on the feet according to instructions.

 Disclosure: The links above on the left are affiliate links to the products that I use daily.
 Should you choose to purchase any of them through these links we will receive a small commission from the sale.
 Thank you for supporting our web-site.